th-wyns/POC.Storage/README.md

 # Description
 Proof of concept for a custom storage implementation.
-The implementation uses a hybrid of SQL and NoSQL/Lucene storing mechanism.
-SQL is used for storgin original data and reporting and NoSQL/Lucene is used for search.
-Over the abstraction layers the solution has a MsSQL-Elasticsearch-Networkshare sample implementation.
+The implementation uses a hybrid of SQL and NoSQL storing mechanism.
+SQL is used for storing original data and reporting.
+NoSQL/Lucene is used for searching.
+Over the abstraction layers the solution has a MsSQL-Elasticsearch-Networkshare implementation.
 These can be replaced with other implementations like MySQL, PostgreSQL, SOLR, Azure Blob.

 # Criteria
+- Dynamic schema
+  - Add new fields on the fly
+  - Have different field types (text, number, date, ...)
 - Add 100 contents per second
 - Update 5500 contents per second
-- All metadata should be indexed and search with features matching dtSearch/Lucene capabilities
+- All metadata should be indexed and searchable with features matching dtSearch/Lucene capabilities
 - Metadatas should be used in reporting applied with functions like *MIN, MAX, MEAN, CUSTODIAN...*

 # Prerequisities